chaoss/grimoirelab-tutorial/gelk/sortinghat.md

 In this case, `user` is a user of the MySQL instance with permissions to create a new MySQL schema (database), `XXX` is the password for that user, and `shdb` is the name of the database to be created.

-If the command didnt't throw any error message, you're done: a new `shdb` database was created.
+If the command didn't throw any error message, you're done: a new `shdb` database was created.
 If you want, you can check it with a simple `mysql` command:

 ```bash
 $ mysql -u user -pXXX -e 'SHOW DATABASES;'